Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Zoobot : Pretrained Bayesian CNN

-TPR can be thought of as the fraction of real lenses that the machine-learning model predicted to be lenses, FPR as the fraction of non-lenses that the machine-learning model predicted to be lenses, and purity as the fraction of things that the machine-learning model predicted to be lenses that are real lenses.
-Since machine-learning models do not generally produce a binary (lens/non-lens) output, but rather give objects a continuous score from 0 to 1 of how likely an object is to be a lens, the purity, TPR, and FPR vary according to a score threshold at which to split the objects into lenses and non-lenses.
-There is generally a trade-off between purity and TPR; by setting a high score threshold, fewer objects are classified as lenses and so the proportion of total lenses found is lower, but as the score threshold is lower the purity decreases.
+The TPR can be thought of as the fraction of real lenses that {the machine-learning model predicted to be} lenses, FPR is the fraction of non-lenses that {the machine-learning model predicted to be} lenses, and purity is the fraction of things that {the machine-learning model predicted to be} lenses that are real lenses.
+Since machine-learning models generally do not produce a binary (lens or non-lens) output, but rather give objects a continuous score from 0 to 1 of how likely an object is to be a lens, the purity, TPR, and FPR vary according to a score threshold at which to split the objects into lenses and non-lenses.
+There is generally a trade-off between purity and TPR; by setting a {high score} threshold, {fewer} objects are classified as lenses and so the proportion of total lenses {found} is lower, {but as the score threshold is lower the purity decreases}.
 The purity at different TPR values for the best performing version of \texttt{Zoobot} is displayed in Fig. \ref{fig:purity-tpr}.
 As before, these statistics are calculated based on the performance on the known lenses and a set of random Q1 cutouts, with the purity scaled to take into consideration the expected ratio of lenses to non-lenses in such a sample.
-We recover an almost entirely pure sample of $35 \%$ of the lenses, but the purity falls to $20 \%$ to recover up to 60\% of the known lenses.
+We recovered an almost entirely pure sample of $35 \%$ of the lenses, but the purity falls to 20\% when recovering up to 60\% of the known lenses.
 As can be seen in Fig. \ref{fig:finetuned-layers}, the best version of \texttt{Zoobot} requires the first 10\% of all the data (score threshold in the range $0.2$--$1.0$) to be inspected to reach a TPR of 100\%.
+Although the model was allowed to train for up to 100 epochs, early stopping was implemented if there was no improvement for ten consecutive epochs.
+The best performing version reached an optimal performance after 13 epochs, with each version taking under an hour to train on an NVIDIA A100 80GB GPU.